ABG Mix – The Classic Terrarium Substrate Recipe

 Why is the ABG Mix so Good?

-• Great water retention – so your water-loving plants are well supplied, and it also helps to boost humidity to create that tropical environment.
+• Great water retention – Ensuring your water-loving plants are well supplied, and it also helps to boost humidity to create that tropical environment.

-• Retains nutrients – the peat moss doesn’t add any nutrients, but it’s incredibly effective at holding on to them.
+• Retains nutrients – Though the peat moss doesn’t add much in the way of nutrients, it’s incredibly effective at holding onto them.

-• Long lasting – it can easily last years before losing functionality.
+• Long lasting – This mix can easily last years before losing functionality.

 Classic ABG Mix Recipe